 Best Episode: “What’s Past Is Prologue” (DIS S1E13)

+Turning to our next Star Trek captain.
 Gabriel Lorca (Jason Isaacs) is a brilliant strategist who excels in high-stakes situations but operates with moral ambiguity.
 He was the first captain of the USS Discovery.
 It was eventually revealed that he was an evil captain from the Mirror Universe.

 But he effectively united the crew.
 His risk-taking approach often delivers results, though at an ethical cost.
-Take the case of “What’s Past Is Prologue” which highlights Lorca’s tactical genius and complex leadership style.
+Take the case of “What’s Past Is Prologue,” which highlights Lorca’s tactical genius and complex leadership style.

-10. Jonathan Archer (Star Trek: Enterprise)
+11. Jonathan Archer (Star Trek: Enterprise)

 First Appearance: Star Trek: Enterprise (2001): S1E01 – Broken Bow, Part I